Andrew Whittington (tennis): 2017: First Grand Slam appearance

 On 2 January 2017, Tennis Australia awarded Whittington a wild card into the 2017 Australian Open.
 This was Whittington's first singles appearance in a grand slam.
-He defeated Adam Pavlásek in 4 sets in round 1, before losing to Ivo Karlovic in round 2.
+He defeated Adam Pavlásek in 4 sets in round 1, before losing to Ivo Karlović in round 2.
 Whittington partnered Marc Polmans in the 2017 Australian Open – Men's doubles, where they reached the semi-finals.
 Whittington played on the challenger tour before heading to USA in March, where he lost in qualifying for both Indian Wells and Miami Masters.
 At the French Open Whittington lost in round 1 of qualifying.
 In June, Whittington entered the qualifying for Wimbledon.
-In the first round of qualifying, he recovered from a 1–4 deficit in the final set, saving break points in the sixth game against Stephane Robert of France, to prevail 3–6, 7–5, 6–4.
+In the first round of qualifying, he recovered from a 1–4 deficit in the final set, saving break points in the sixth game against Stéphane Robert of France, to prevail 3–6, 7–5, 6–4.
 In R2 of Qualifying he won from a set down again, winning 6–7, 6–4, 6–4 against Tim Smyczek before qualifying for Wimbledon for the first time 4–6, 2–6, 7–6(7), 7–6(3), 6–0.
 Whittington saved two match points in the third set tie-break at 4–6 after coming from 2–5 down in that same tie-break against Denis Kudla.
 Whittington gallantly went down to Thiago Monteiro in R1, saving match points against his serve at 4–5 in the fourth set before losing that set and the match in a tie-break.

 Personal life

 Whittington supports the Essendon Football Club in the Australian Football League.

 He also supports Orlando Magic in National Basketball Association.

-He recently proposed to Amelia Perkins at the Seagulls Hotel in Newport which she obligingly said yes, their wedding is TBC.
-He has asked his father, coach mentor and best friend Alan to be his best man.
+Andrew married his partner Amelia in 2023 and they have one child, named Oscar.